alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 ---

-### PowerBi File
+## Power Bi File
-In case you want to review the analysis in detail, you can download the raw file [here](https://github.com/alejandralopezgalan/HR-Analytics-PowerBI/blob/main/Report-HR-analytics-in-PowerBI.pbix)
+If you want to review the detailed analysis, you can download the Power BI file from [here](assets/reports/project1-Report-HR-analytics-PowerBI.pbix).